 Tibet Square is the local park in Užupis and in the centre has its very own colourful mandala sculpture which was blessed by His Holiness the 14th Dalai Lama himself.

-Tibet has been controlled by China who uses brute force to stop many of its residents from speaking and writing in the Tibetan language, celebrating their culture, wearing their traditional clothes, and even worship of their Buddhist sects.
+Tibet has been controlled by China which uses brute force to stop many of its residents from speaking and writing in the Tibetan language, celebrating their culture, wearing their traditional clothes, and even worship of their Buddhist sects.

-It forced the Dalai Llama to flee the country, saw the main Buddhist temple of Lhasa abandoned and many Tibetan people have sought refuge in India (mostly Dharamshala) and around the world.
+It forced the Dalai Llama to flee the country, saw the main Buddhist temple of Lhasa abandoned and many Tibetan people sought refuge in India (mostly Dharamshala) and around the world.

 Nowadays, It’s the perfect place to relax in the summer with a book or just enjoy some nature within the republic.